coda/packs-examples/examples/dictionary/README.md

 Run `coda auth examples/dictionary/pack.ts` and enter your API key.

-Then run `coda execute examples/dictionary/pack.ts Define coda --fetch` to look up definitions for a word, in this case `coda`.
+Then run `coda execute examples/dictionary/pack.ts Define coda` to look up definitions for a word, in this case `coda`.

 ## Running the Tests